 - Recognition of the relationship in the couple’s social and family circle;

 - Living together, the frequency of contact, the duration of the relationship, and other indicia of a mutually supportive intimate personal relationship;

 - Whether the recipient of alimony has received an enforceable promise of support from another person…; and

 Significantly, the fact that a couple does not live together does not preclude a finding that no cohabitation has occurred.
 A court will also consider the length of a relationship when determining whether a couple is cohabitating for purposes of terminating alimony under New Jersey Statutes § 24:34-23.

-If you have any questions or concerns about a legal matter involving New Jersey family law, such as your rights and responsibilities regarding alimony and spousal support, you should seek the professional legal advice of one of our attorneys at DeTommaso Law Group.
+If you have any questions or concerns about a legal matter involving New Jersey family law, such as your rights and responsibilities regarding alimony and spousal support, you should seek the professional legal advice of one of our attorneys at DeTommaso Law Group, LLC.
 We offer legal solutions that are custom-tailored to the specifics of your case.